Skip to main content

 Uttara's Marriage

-This is part of the "Uttara Series" You will find under Mahabharata.
+This is part of the "Uttara Series" You will find under the Mahabharata.
 The series is also available on Wattpad.

 In the palace gardens at Dwarka, ladies of the house were gathered.
 They were picking flowers and gossiping.
-Subhadra and Panchali sat in a corner away from these ladies gossiping, worried.
+Subhadra and Panchali sat in a corner away from these ladies, gossiping, worried.
 They were awaiting a reply from Hastinapur.
-They have sent peace offerings hoping no war would happen.
+They have sent peace offerings, hoping no war would happen.
 They feared the destruction that the war promised.

-Their newly married daughter-in-law came up and they forced smiles on their faces.
-She who was brought into their lives with promises of happiness should not be touched by their worldly worries.
+Their newly married daughter-in-law came up, and they forced smiles on their faces.
+She, who was brought into their lives with promises of happiness, should not be touched by their worldly worries.

 " How was your trip through Dwarka Uttara?"